OrchardCoreContrib/OrchardCoreContrib.PoExtractor/README.md

 - `List<string> projectFiles`: In the unlikely case that you have to add a new project file type (such as _.fsproj_) add the project file paths to this list.

 > [!TIP]
 > You can't import NuGet packages in your script file, but you can import local DLL files using the `#r "path/to/package.dll"` directive.
-The path can be relative to the script file's location.
+The path can be relative to the script file's location so you can import packages from the build directory of the project you are extracting from.
+This can be especially useful if you launch the tool as using MSBuild as a post-build action.
 (For remote scripts loaded with a URL, the path can be relative to the current working directory.)
 For example:
+>
 > ```csharp
 > #r "src/Modules/OrchardCore.Commerce/bin/Debug/net8.0/OrchardCore.Commerce.dll"
 > using OrchardCore.Commerce.Constants;